HexaField/adam-template/readme.md

-# ee-minimalist
+# ee-static-build-template

-Build the client by itself.
-No servers, lightweight, and entirely customizable.
+Build the Ethereal Engine client by itself from scratch.

 ## Deploy to github pages